A business podcast about creativity & innovation

 Coming to a Screen Near You

 Vera Neverkevich is a computer scientist & filmmaker.
-She talks about how IT contributes to her film work and how an outsider’s perspective helps her create new stories.
+She talks about how IT contributes to her film work and creating new stories with an outsider’s perspective.
 Vera explains what it takes to get good at what you do, persist in a highly competitive field and live a creative life in two fields.

 Inventing a Creative Business